-I am very pleased with the way it has come out.
-The pages can be decorated, written on, painted---oh, the possibilities are endless.
-To start with, I added a vintage label that I got from the Graphics Fairy on the cover and on the last page I wrote a little message "Bloom where you are planted" which is what this old sari has done.
+I was very pleased with the way it come out.
+I decorated, wrote on it, painted---oh, the possibilities were endless.
+On one of the pages I wrote a little message "Bloom where you are planted" which is what this old sari and I have done.

 Last summer, I submitted this journal for publication.
 It can now be found in the Winter 2014 edition of Cloth Paper Scissors Pages issue.
 This sari has reinvented and replaced itself in such creative ways.
 I wonder where and what it will be next, I wonder.